Evin Prison: 1970s–1990s

+Iran's judicial system is based on Islamic law (sharia).
+The system is supervised by the Minister of Justice and the chief public prosecutor, appointed by the Supreme Leader.

 2000s

-Political prisoners of note held at Evin have included Akbar Ganji (held there from 2000 to 2006), Mohsen Sazegara (in 2003), Nasser Zarafshan, as well as Hamid Pourmand (2005–06), Dariush Zahedi, a professor at the University of California, Berkeley, on charges of espionage (2003), subsequently acquitted in 2004, and Ramin Jahanbegloo (2006).
+Political prisoners of note held at Evin have included Akbar Ganji (held there from 2000 to 2006), Mohsen Sazegara (in 2003), Nasser Zarafshan, Hamid Pourmand (2005–06), Dariush Zahedi, a professor at the University of California, Berkeley, on charges of espionage (2003), subsequently acquitted in 2004, and Ramin Jahanbegloo (2006).

-On 23 June 2003, Iranian-Canadian photojournalist Zahra Kazemi was arrested for taking photographs in front of the prison and died of blunt trauma to the head while imprisoned.
+On 23 June 2003, Iranian-Canadian photojournalist Zahra Kazemi was arrested for taking photographs in front of the prison, and died of blunt trauma to the head while imprisoned.
 The Iranian government said that she died from a stroke while being interrogated.
 Doctors examining Kazemi's body found evidence of rape, torture, and a skull fracture.

-At dawn on 27 July 2008, the Iranian government executed a total of 29 people at Evin Prison by hanging.
+At dawn on 27 July 2008, the Iranian government hanged 29 people at Evin Prison.

-Iranian music producer and composer, Hangi Tavakoli was held in a solitary cell in Section 209 from December 2008 to February 2009 for the crime of "Action Against National Security" because of some of the music he had written and produced, which Iranian Government had labeled them as "Brainwashing Against the Government".
-He had a sentence of execution, death by hanging, but due to the raising of human rights campaigns initiated by members of the public, the Iranian Justice System was pushed to reduce the sentence to 3 months of jail time and a US$100,000 penalty, conditioned on a full stop on all his musical activities.
-Tavakoli became a renowned record producer who continues his work outside of Iran.
+Iranian music producer and composer Hangi Tavakoli was held in a solitary cell in Section 209 from December 2008 to February 2009 for the crime of "Action Against National Security" because of some of the music he had written and produced, which the Iranian government labeled "Brainwashing Against the Government".
+He was sentenced to death by hanging, but due to human rights campaigns initiated by the public, the Iranian Justice System reduced his sentence to 3 months imprisonment and a US$100,000 penalty, conditional upon totally ceasing all his musical activities.
+Tavakoli continues his work outside Iran, a renowned record producer.

-Esha Momeni, a student at the California State University, Northridge, was held at Evin after her arrest on 15 October 2008 for crimes against national security.
-She was in Iran to visit family and research women's rights in the country.
-Momeni was released 11 November 2008.
+Esha Momeni, a student at the California State University, Northridge in Iran to visit family and research women's rights in the country was arrested on 15 October 2008 for crimes against national security, and held at Evin.
+She was released on 11 November 2008.

-On 17 November 2008, Ali Ashtari, a computer wholesaler who provided intelligence about Iran's nuclear facilities to Mossad, the Israeli intelligence agency, was executed by hanging at Evin Prison after being convicted in June 2008.
-Later that same month, journalist/blogger Hossein Derakhshan was held at Evin after his arrest in November 2008, allegedly for spying for Israel.
-Derakhshan was sentenced to 19½ years in prison on 28 September 2010.
+On 17 November 2008, Ali Ashtari, a computer wholesaler who provided intelligence about Iran's nuclear facilities to Mossad, the Israeli intelligence agency, was hanged at Evin Prison after being convicted in June 2008.

+In late November 2008, journalist / blogger Hossein Derakhshan was held at Evin after his arrest in November 2008, accused of spying for Israel, and sentenced to 19½ years in prison on 28 September 2010.